 On the sidelines of the summit, officials took several other steps in EU-Turkmen relations.
 This included the EU announcement that it would launch a regional transit program for Central Asia in 2025, discussions focused on an EU-Turkmenistan green energy initiative, and meetings between Commissioner Urpilainen and a number of Turkmenistan officials, including President Serdar Berdimuhamedov.

 That the European Union is interested in the Middle Corridor has been long established.
 In January 2024, the EU Global Gateway Program announced a €10 billion investment in Central Asian connectivity.
-But Brussels’s engagement relating to the Middle Corridor has investments centered primarily in Central Asia an not necessarily the full East-West length of the Middle Corridor.
+But Brussels’s engagement relating to the Middle Corridor has investments centered primarily in Central Asia and not necessarily the full East-West length of the Middle Corridor.

 However, the October meeting in Turkmenistan stands out for its multi-lateral structure and inclusion of the broader Caspian region.
 The summit in Ashgabat involved not only European and Central Asian representatives, but those from the Asian Development Bank and the World Bank as well as Armenian, Georgian, Azerbaijani, and Turkish officials.